-OpEd December 2016 Santa Fe New Mexican Trump travel ban threatens our greatest hope Victoria J. Mora President, UWC-USA
+OpEd December 2017

+The Optic, Las Vegas, NM

+Travel ban undercuts our collective goals

+Victoria J. Mora

+President, UWC-USA

-As I read the news that the U.S. Supreme Court on Monday allowed the third version of President Donald Trump's ban on travelers from six majority Muslim countries, North Korea and Venezuela to stand while legal challenges continue, it occurred to me how easy it is to become complacent.
+As I read the news that the Supreme Court of the United States Monday allowed the third version of President Trump's ban on travelers from six majority Muslim countries, North Korea, and Venezuela to stand while legal challenges continue, it occurred to me how easy it is to become complacent.

-Earlier this year, in my capacity as president of the United World College-USA, the only United States campus of a 17-campus, worldwide educational movement in the service of global understanding, peace and sustainability, I spoke out immediately about the wrongheadedness of President Trump's original version of the ban.
-I didn't speak out from the standpoint of our constitutionally based commitment to freedom of religion.
+Earlier this year, in my capacity as president of the United World College-USA, the only United States campus of a 17 campus world-wide educational movement in the service of global understanding, peace, and sustainability, I spoke out immediately about the wrong-headedness of President Trump's original version of the ban.

+I didn't speak out from the standpoint of our constitutionally-based commitment to freedom of religion.
 I didn't call out the role immigrants have played in our history.

 I didn't engage the issue from a partisan perspective, believing against much evidence to the contrary that we can still be guided by the idea that there is such a thing as the common good.

 I spoke out from a purely pragmatic standpoint, in agreement with the premise that security must be one of the chief concerns of leadership.

-To ban from entry to this country people who wish to escape extremism, who believe their cultural traditions are compatible with this brilliant experiment in a diverse democracy, who wish to study and to learn together with others whose views are surely different from their own, is shortsighted.
+To ban from entry to this country people who wish to escape extremism, who believe their cultural traditions are compatible with this brilliant experiment in a diverse democracy, who wish to study and to learn together with others whose views are surely different from their own, is short-sighted.

 Worse, it is counterproductive.
 Fundamental distinctions between those who would do us harm and those who are looking to learn with and from us must be maintained.

 The scourge presented by extremism of all kinds loses traction under the critical scrutiny that comes with education.

 Have we given up on the power of education to shape hearts and minds?

 To bridge differences through discovery of common ground?
 To work together on seemingly intractable problems of concern to all human beings?

 Any travel ban that doesn't go out of its way to promote educational exchange (granted, there are some concessions in the third version) misses its mark on security, even more so on the possibility of peace.

 If we can't agree on principles and politics, perhaps we can unite on pragmatic grounds.
 Security is served by peace, peace by understanding.

 We can't understand one another if we don't live and learn together.

 Given that there is no barrier big enough to reverse the global interconnection that will be our legacy to the world, let's make sure that our policies harness the power of education on the side of security and peace.

 Let's not be complacent when we encounter policies that undercut their own aims.

-And let's not be complacent when those policies threaten the greatest hope for a more secure and peaceful world there is - education.
+And let's not be complacent when those policies threaten the greatest hope for a more secure and peaceful world there is: education.